pheintzman/RefineAlign/README.md

 # Before starting:
 - Dependencies: mafft, python3, and R (tested with R v4.4.2)
-- Update the ml commands below for your system
+- Update the ml commands for your system
 - Update the SCRIPT_DIRECTORY path to the locations of the python and R scripts